apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Indicates whether opsRequest should continue to queue and run when &lsquo;force&rsquo; is set to true.</p>
+<p>Indicates whether opsRequest should continue to queue when &lsquo;force&rsquo; is set to true.</p>
 </td>
 </tr>
 <tr>